Search

 Eye specialists recommend that adults have their eyes examined once every one or two years.
 If you have not had an examination in the previous two years and are having increasing difficulty in reading, having blurred vision or other eye-related symptoms, or have a family history of eye or vision problems, it is probably time for an eye examination.

-Working with a computer on a regular basis (a few hours a day) is very demanding on the computer operators' eyes.
+Working with a computer or on screens on a regular basis (a few hours a day) is very demanding on the operators' eyes.
 Eye specialists report a growing number of patients who relate their vision problems or complaints to their use of computers.
-The term computer vision syndrome (CVS) or digital eye strain has been coined to refer to computer-related and device related (tablet, cell phone, e-reader) vision problems such as eyestrain, headaches, blurred vision, dry eyes, and neck and shoulder pain.
+The terms computer vision syndrome (CVS) or digital eye strain is used to refer to computer-related and device-related (tablet, cell phone, e-reader) vision problems such as eyestrain, headaches, blurred vision, dry eyes, and body pain.

 Ergonomically sound computer workstations, favorable work-rest schedules, properly designed visual environment alleviate eyestrain (visual problems) among computer operators.
 However, in many cases such measures alone cannot be effective if the computer operator's vision is not corrected.